lilive/Freeplane-Jumper/README.md

 `[ ]` Quotes to find exact phrase when not using regular expressions
 `[?]` Option to order results by level
 `[?]` Option to not search before N characters are typed
-`[?]` Jump to next result and jump to previous result without opening the dialog.
 `[?]` Don't buffer node content (The plain text for each node is buffered to speed up the search.
 Do we really need it?)
 `[?]` Allow to search only in nodes with the same style than the currently selected node.
 Or provide a style selector.
+`[?]` Use a search library (ElasticSearch for example) to improve performances.
+This seems really interesting, but a lot of work.

 ---